Red Cloak Endpoint Agent Installation

 You can download Red Cloak Endpoint Agent right from Secureworks® Taegis™ XDR.

-1. From the XDR left-hand side navigation, select Endpoint Agents → Downloads.
+- From the Taegis XDR menu, select Endpoint Agents → Downloads.

 The Agent Downloads tab also contains a link to the GPG Key needed for Linux installation, as well as checksums for the Taegis Endpoint Agent to verify the integrity of the package.